rockettheme/docs/Docs/wordpress/plugins/roksprocket/mosaic_mode.md

 4. The **Preview Length** option sets the amount of words you wish to limit the preview to within the widget's post display.

-5. **Strip HTML Tags** removes or preserves HTML tags in the description of an post.
+5. **Strip HTML Tags** removes or preserves HTML tags in the description of a post.

 6. **Blocks Per View** sets the amount of blocks that show on a page load.
 If the amount is lesser than the **Display Limit**, a **Load More** function will appear.